clearvis-io/clearvisio-appointment-booker/README.md

 ```

 ## Detailed constructor arguments of ClearvisioAppointmentBooker
-* **header**: The title and subtitle of the appointment booker UI (eg. `{title: 'TITLE', subtitle: 'subtitle'}`) Subtitle is not required
+* **headerTitle**: The title of the appointment booker UI
 * **storeCode**: The code of a store in the clearvis.io subscription.
 (It can be configured on the clearvis.io UI.)
-* **apiPath**: The booker sends all API requests from to this endpoint.
-It is recomended, to create a proxy controller on you webserver for this, so API key is hidden from the browser.
+* **apiPath**: The booker sends all API requests to this endpoint.
+It is recomended, to create a proxy controller on you webserver for this, so API key and CRM URL is hidden from the browser.
 (See below for an example proxy php file.
 For deatails of the clearvis.io API see the documentation on the clearvis.io UI.)
 * **apiHeaders**: Additional headers sent in the API requests
   ```js
       new ClearvisioAppointmentBooker({